HaoyangHan/GenAI_tech_blog/posts/Business Objective/project_initiatives.md

 ## Conclusion & Next Steps

 Architecting **TinyRAG** is not a purely technical endeavor; it is a direct response to a critical business need.
 By framing the problem through the lens of analyst workflow, cost structures, and value creation, we arrive at a clear mandate.
-The proposed system promises to slash memo generation costs by over <span style="color: #34A853;">**$150 million annually**</span> while simultaneously enhancing the quality of our financial analysis.
+The proposed system promises to slash memo generation costs by over **$150 million annually** while simultaneously enhancing the quality of our financial analysis.
 The **hybrid architecture of targeted RAG for synthesis and agentic workflows for automation** provides a robust, scalable, and defensible strategy.

 We have established the "why."
 The potential ROI is clear and compelling.
 Now, the question becomes "how."
 In our next post, we will begin our technical deep-dive, starting with the most critical component of any RAG system: **"Building a Production-Ready, Asynchronous Ingestion Pipeline for Complex Financial Documents."** We’ll explore the code and architectural patterns required to handle everything from messy PDFs to structured spreadsheets, setting the stage for superior retrieval performance.